 Arabica coffee plants are cultivated in East Africa and Central Africa, all throughout Latin America, in India, and also Indonesia.
 It’s often the primary varietal of coffee grown for sale in North America, Europe and Australia.

 Robusta making up the majority of coffee grown in Vietnam and some other low-altitude regions and is more commonly sold in Asia where it is mixed heavily with milk and sugar to mask the flavour.

 Arabica coffee plants have dark green, oval-shaped leaves and oval fruits (cherry) that take about 8 months to ripen.
 The Arabica species is genetically distinct in that it has four sets of chromosomes instead of two.

-Comparisons Between Arabica Coffee and Robusta Coffee
+Arabica Coffee vs Robusta Coffee

 Arabica Coffee is more expensive to produce than Robusta coffee because it is more vulnerable to pests, more prone to coffee diseases, and more difficult to grow than Robusta coffee plants.
 Arabica Coffee plants are also more sensitive to temperature and handling, and yield a smaller harvest per acre than the Robusta variety.

 Another factor in growing Arabica or Robusta coffee is altitude – Arabica coffees do best over 500 m above sea level, and are really their best above 1300 meters (known as “strictly high grown“).
 Robusta on the other hand, is heartier and can be grown in countries without huge mountain ranges, and are closer to sea level.

 Arabica plants require more care and hand-cultivation, and Arabica coffee beans are usually are harvested by hand to ensure a high quality of coffee fruit (cherry) picked at peak ripeness.
 Harvesting occurs periodically throughout the fall and winter months as the cherry ripen.